How hard could it be to write a blog post? If a teenager can do it, you can too, right?

 By increasing your font size and spacing, you can make your blog posts easier to read.
-I myself have access to over 13 blogs that I can run tests on and play around with.
-So I decided to run a quick test to see if I can increase the overall time on site by increasing font size.
+We have access to over 13 blogs that we can run tests on and play around with.
+So we decided to run a quick test to see if we can increase the overall time on site by increasing font size.

-By increasing the font size from 8 to 9, I was able to increase my average time on site by 13 seconds.
-By increasing it from 9 to 10, I was able to increase the time on site by another 8 seconds.
-And by going from 10 to 11, I was able to add another 6 seconds.
+By increasing the font size from 8 to 9, we were able to increase our average time on site by 13 seconds.
+By increasing it from 9 to 10, we were able to increase the time on site by another 8 seconds.
+And by going from 10 to 11, we were able to add another 6 seconds.

 One thing that the search engines love, and that are very useful to your readers too, are internal links to other related posts.
 Let’s say, that you had another article on your site about cake decorating techniques.
 Well, this will be a perfect opportunity to add an internal link to that article which increases user experience because people see another resource on your site.

 It’s also great from an SEO standpoint because it helps rank this particular page that you’re linking to.